abdel792/dayOfTheWeek/addon/doc/hr/readme.md

 * Ovaj je dodatak kompatibilan s NVDA verzijom 2019.3 i novijim verzijama.

+## Changes for 20231015.0.0 ##

+* Fixed a bug detected when navigating with up arrow from the date picker in the latest versions of NVDA.

 ## Promjene u 20230728.0.0 ##

 * Programskom kodu su dodana flake8 i mypy pravila.